Skip to main content

 How should the blood be collected and sent to the lab?

-The instructions for collection are provided with the kit and can also be found here.
 At least 2 ml of blood should be drawn into the provided tube.
 Please include the appropriate patient identifiers on the tube.
 Once the collection is complete, either send the sample within 24 hours or freeze the sample at -80°C (NOT a normal refrigerator freezer) until send-out.
 Please send the sample on the same or on next day to the laboratory using the kit provided.
 Shipping is at ambient temperature.
 NO DRY ICE IS NEEDED.
 Please remember to include the order form that you signed in the kit.

 If you are conducting a study and are collecting several patient samples over a period of time and want to batch send the samples in one delivery, please freeze all collected tubes in a -80°C freezer (NOT a normal refrigerator freezer).
 Samples should be frozen within 24 hrs of collection.
 Once sufficient samples are collected (e.g., 20), please send to the laboratory by courier at ambient temperature using the kit box provided.